Piano Workshops and Summer Adventures

 Music courses, particularly piano courses, are thriving and I’ve written about them on countless occasions.
 For teachers, courses can be a great way to connect with both students and fellow teachers, sharing ideas and thoughts about teaching, discovering new repertoire, and discussing various aspects of piano practice and performance.

 Finally, this past week was spent at Rugby School on the last of three PIANO WEEK courses.
-The course at Moreton Hall consisted of mainly children and teenage students, but Rugby was essentially an all adult course.
+The course at Moreton Hall consisted of mainly children and teenage students, but Rugby was essentially an all-adult course.

 A comment reiterated time and again from students, particularly on intensive courses such as PIANO WEEK, is just how much is learnt, digested and, ultimately, improved in a short space of time.
 Few participants have the luxury of studying with several teachers simultaneously, as well as attending piano seminars, workshops, composition, sight-reading, memorisation, duet classes, and many other musical (as well as non-musical!) activities, which are all included on this course.